prash-kr-meena/obsidian/Kubernetes.md

 But this is from inside the kubernetes Node and <u>that’s not what I really want</u>.

 <u>I want to be able to access the web server from my own laptop without having to SSH into the node</u> and <u>simply by accessing the IP</u> of the kubernetes node.
-So we need something in the middle to help us map requests to the node from our laptop through the node to the POD running the web container.
+So we **need something in the middle** to help us <u>map requests to the node from our laptop through the node to the POD running the web container</u>.

-That is where the kubernetes service comes into play.
-The kubernetes service is an object just like PODs, Replicaset or Deployments that we worked with before.
-One of its use case is to listen to a port on the Node and forward requests on that port to a port on the POD running the web application.
-This type of service is known as a NodePort service because the service listens to a port on the Node and forwards requests to PODs.
-There are other kinds of services available which we will now discuss.
+That is where the **kubernetes service comes into play**.
+The kubernetes service is an object just like `Pod`, `Replicaset` or `Deployment` that we worked with before.
+One of its use case is to <u>listen to a port on the Node</u> and <u>forward requests on that port</u> to<u> a port on the POD</u> running the web application.
+This type of <u>service is known as</u> a **NodePort** **service** because the service listens to a port on the Node and forwards requests to Pods.

+There are other kinds of services available, which we will now discuss.
-The first one is what we discussed already – NodePort were the service makes an internal POD accessible on a Port on the Node.
-The second is ClusterIP – and in this case the service creates a virtual IP inside the cluster to enable communication between different services such as a set of front-end servers to a set of backend- servers.
-The third type is a LoadBalancer, were it provisions a load balancer for our service in supported cloud providers.
+1. The first one is what we discussed already – **NodePort** where the service makes an internal POD accessible on a Port on the Node.
+2. The second is **ClusterIP** – and in this case the service creates a virtual IP inside the cluster to enable communication between different services, such as a set of front-end servers to a set of backend-servers.
+3. The third type is a **LoadBalancer** – wwhereit provisions a load balancer for our service in supported cloud providers.
    A good example of that would be to distribute load across different web servers.

-We will now look at Each of these in a bit more detail along with some Demos.
+We will now look at Each of these in a bit more ddetail,along with some Demos.

 In this lecture we will discuss about the NodePort Kubernetes Service.